-Summary: In the end, there is either a God who cares about us, or an animating spirit that does not, or creation is an accident… But the difference between an animating spirit that does not care about us and the accident seems negligible.
+Summary: There is either a God who cares about us, or an animating spirit that does not care, or creation is an accident.
+But the difference between an animating spirit that does not care about us and the accident theory seems negligible.
 Believing in a “God” that might just as easily be described as “nature’ involves only a small semantic distinction, hardly a leap of faith.

 In his book ‘God’ Reza Aslan, himself a believer, asserts that religious belief necessarily requires a ‘leap of faith’.
 He says any believer that tells you otherwise is probably in the process of trying to convert you.
 Although a believer, Aslan is not evangelical.